 I believe that meaning is richly contained within process and deeply rooted in physical actions.

-The first of the "tree paintings" emerged through the simple act of laying paint down along a series of shadows cast through the large windows in my studio.
+The first of the "tree paintings" emerged through the simple act of laying paint down along a series of shadows cast through the large windows in my Columbia City studio.
 The tree nature of this shadow immediately became a strong force, trapping me with its literal context.
-As I struggled to allow process to dominate form what emerged was the understanding that the tree served as a vessel through which I could push process and materials against a shape that resisted and restricted the outcome.
+As I struggled to allow process to dominate form what emerged was the understanding that the tree served as a vessel against which restricting form I could push process and materials.